ca1man-2022/ca1man-2022.github.io/_pages/about.md

 I am currently a Ph.D. student in computer science from [ZJNU](https://www.zjnu.edu.cn/main.htm), Zhejiang, China.
 I received my BS degree in computer science and technology from ZJNU, in 2023.

+I received the CSC Scholarship and will join the School of Physical and Mathematical Sciences (SPMS), Nanyang Technological University (NTU) as a visiting PhD student.

 My research interests are mainly in **Machine Learning on Graphs and Hypergraphs**, including out-of-distribution (OOD) detection, and OOD generalization.

 # NEWS (2025-2026 / Third grade)

+* [2026.05] 👣 Attended the CGML 2026 conference in Changchun, Jinlin, and gave a poster presentation.

+* [2026.05] 😃 Honored as an 'Top Ten Outstanding Students Award', one of the university’s highest student honors.

+* [2026.05] 😃 Honored with the 'Li Xing · Endeavor Award' at ZJNU’s “Shining You” Student Role Model Honor Ceremony.

 * [2026.04] 📰 Li, Q.; **Cai, T.**; Zhao, R.; Li, X.; Li, M., CEGNN: Cross-Environment Consistent Graph Neural Networks for Robust OOD Generalization, is accepted by FLINS-ISKE 2026.